ocmod-space/ocmod-consistent-pricing/module/README.md

 Compatible with OpenCart 3.x (PHP ≥ 7.x).

+**Note**: The source code is encrypted for security reasons.
+For purchasing and licensing details, please refer to the OpenCart Marketplace link in the **Download** section below.

 ## Features
 * Maintains uniform gross prices regardless of the destination country's VAT rate.
 * Supports shipping, handling, and low order fee adjustments.